How should I prepare for my bodywork session?

 Notice your breath.

-People often stop or limit their breath when they feel anxious or when a sensitive area is being massaged.
+People often stop or limit their breath when they feel anxious or when a sensitive area is discovered.
 Let your inhalations and exhalations be slow and deep to minimize any discomfort.
-Visualize your breath flowing into tense areas that are being massaged and see all the tension leaving your body.
+Visualize your breath flowing into constricted areas and see all the tension leaving your body.

 Speak up if you are uncomfortable.